-We and each subsidiary intended to qualify as a TRS has made (or will make, as applicable) a joint election for such subsidiary to be treated as a taxable REIT subsidiary of our REIT.
+We and each subsidiary intended to qualify as a TRS has made (or will make, as applicable) a joint election to be treated as a taxable REIT subsidiary of our REIT.
 A domestic TRS (or a foreign TRS with income from a U.S. business) pays federal, state, and local income taxes at the full applicable corporate rates on its taxable income prior to payment of any dividends.
-Thus, Bloodstone TRS, Inc. will pay U.S. corporate tax on key money when it is paid, notwithstanding the treatment of key money payments for accounting purposes.
-A TRS owning or leasing a hotel property outside of the U.S., such as DiamondRock Frenchman's Owner, Inc., may pay foreign taxes.
+Thus, our TRS will pay corporate tax on key money when it is paid, notwithstanding the treatment of key money payments for accounting purposes.
+A TRS owning or leasing a hotel property outside of the U.S. may pay foreign taxes.
 The taxes owed by our TRSs could be substantial.
 To the extent that our TRSs are required to pay federal, state, local, or foreign taxes, the cash available for distribution by us will be reduced accordingly.